VictorHadziristic/Finchat/readme.md

-Here is a README file tailored to your stock trader co-pilot project:

----

 # Stock Trader Copilot

 The **Stock Trader Copilot** is an interactive assistant designed to help traders and analysts quickly retrieve financial data, answer stock-related questions, and perform various financial tasks.
 It integrates with multiple financial tools and data sources to provide comprehensive market insights in real-time using OpenAI's language models.